carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 1. Play your game.

-## Running Demos in URP and HDRP
+## Examples
+You can download the examples here: Coming soon

 Since this plugin doesn't have any graphical features, it is compatible with all render pipelines.
-However the materials of the demo scenes are created using the Built-In Render Pipeline.
+However the materials of the example scenes are created using the Built-In Render Pipeline.
 Therefore, if you want to run the demos in URP or HDRP, you need to convert all materials to the target pipeline first:

 ### URP
 1. Open **Render Pipeline Converter** (Window -> Rendering -> Render Pipeline Converter)